Soivi/www.soivi.net/docs/_posts/2014-03-30-how-to-remotely-monitor-linux-server-from-windows.md

 works
 </pre>
 <p>If you get error message<br />
-<em>"The Program can't start becuase MSVCR100.dll is missing from your computer.
-Try reinstalling the program to fix this problem."</em><br />
+"The Program can't start becuase MSVCR100.dll is missing from your computer.
+Try reinstalling the program to fix this problem."<br />
 You need to install Microsoft Visual C++ Redistributable Package.
 Depending on the version of Windows what you need to install.
 You can find different versions in here:<br />
 <a href="http://answers.microsoft.com/en-us/windows/forum/windows_7-windows_programs/trying-to-open-computer-management-the-program/5c9d301a-2191-4edb-916e-5e4958558090">The Program can't start because MSVCR100.dll is missing</a><br />
 I downloaded: Microsoft Visual C++ 2010 Redistributable Package (x64)</p>